daichi-ishida/Stable-Fluids/README.md

 Density is continuously added to the initial area by default.

-If you want to add density only once at the beginning, add `-o` option that represents for "once".
+If you want to set density only once at the beginning, add `-o` option that represents for "once".

 ```shell